thomhastings/mimikatz-en/README.md

 mimikatz-en
 ===========

-English translation of Gentil Kiwi's [Mimikatz](http://blog.gentilkiwi.com/mimikatz)
+English translation of Gentil Kiwi's [Mimikatz](http://blog.gentilkiwi.com/mimikatz).
+The translation of the r46 code from the [svn repo](http://code.google.com/p/mimikatz/source/checkout) was done with Google Translate and then edited by Rich Rumble.

 mimikatz
 ========